 About .ca Domains

-Only the individuals and entities that meet the requirements in the Canadian Presence Requirements can apply to CIRA to register .ca domain names.
+Only individuals and entities that meet the requirements in the Canadian Presence Requirements can apply to CIRA to register .ca domain names.

-|IDN||Supported, é, ë, ê, è, â, à, æ, ô, œ, ù, û, ü, ç, î, ï and ÿ5|
+- IDNs: Supported - é, ë, ê, è, â, à, æ, ô, œ, ù, û, ü, ç, î, ï and ÿ

-- If you don’t pay for the renewal within 30 days of the expiration date, you can attempt to recover your .ca domain name, and there might be a fee.
+- If you don’t pay for the renewal within 30 days of the expiration date, you can attempt to recover your .ca domain.
+There may be a fee.

 - Transfers normally take five to seven days from the time you authorize them.
 However, a .ca transfer goes through immediately after you enter the authorization code and click Finish.

 - When viewing the status of a transfer, your administrative contact's email address displays as firstname.lastname@example.org because we cannot access your WHOIS contact information.

 - Transfers away from GoDaddy: Supported

 - When you move a .ca domain to another account you cannot change the registrant's first name, last name, organization or legal type.
 Choose the "do not change" option for the contact information.

 - Basic privacy protection: Not supported